JiarongGu/redux-sink/README.md

 ```

 ### Use debounce/throttle
-you can use debounce or throttle from lodash or other library, to create decorator apply to sink functions. for `reducer` need to be used before `@reducer`
+you can use debounce or throttle from lodash or other library, to create decorator apply to sink functions.
 #### debounce.ts
 ```javascript
 import _debounce from 'lodash/debounce';